 Canvas can be used for covering RVs and other equipment to keep them clean and to prevent UV damage however vinyl covers are usually preferred for this application.

-We currently only stock one color of canvas which is a tan/light yellow (natural) color shown in the above photo of a fitted canvas trailer tarp.
+We currently only stock one color of treated canvas which is a tan/light yellow (natural) color shown in the above photo of a fitted canvas trailer tarp.

-Our canvas material has a 20 oz weight (before treatment) and is weaved using 76 x 28 yarns (single fill).
+Our canvas material has a 17 oz weight (after treatment) and is weaved using 76 x 28 yarns (single fill).

 Flame retardant canvas is also available.
 This can be used to cover hot asphalt and other applications where vinyl is prone to melt.
 When ordering, select the FR Canvas material if you require the canvas to be coated in fire retardant.
 As with other Flame Retardant tarp materials, the FR coating does not make the material fireproof, instead it just slows the burning process.

 We don't recommend using canvas to cover outdoor furniture since the dye used to color the canvas can transfer onto other materials.
 For recommendations on this topic, please refer to our patio furniture covers page.

-We also don't recommend canvas for indoor applications since the wax used to treat the canvas to improve water resistance has a strong odor.
+We also don't recommend treated canvas for indoor applications since the wax used to treat the canvas to improve water and rot resistance has a strong odor.